Learning stabilising policies for constrained nonlinear systems: INTRODUCTION

 \subsubsection{Contributions}

-(i) Considering the RNN model class in \cite{la2024regional} and leveraging the results in \cite{ravasio2024lmi}, we propose a methodology based on linear matrix inequalities (LMIs) to design a pre-stabilising controller that guarantees $\ell_p$-stability of the closed-loop error dynamics and ensures constraint satisfaction within a robustly positive invariant (RPI) set. (ii) Inspired by~\cite{furieri2022neural,furieri2024learning,galimberti2024parametrizations}, we propose an IMC-based performance layer, implemented as a stable neural operator and trainable via unconstrained optimisation of an arbitrary performance metric, which enables optimisation of closed-loop performance while preserving stability even under premature stopping.
-However, differently from~\cite{furieri2022neural,furieri2024learning,galimberti2024parametrizations}, we exploit the RNN form of the plant model and the features of the prestabilising controller to guarantee constraint satisfaction at all times. (iii) We characterise the achievable closed-loop responses of the resulting two-layer architecture, in which $\ell_p$-stability and constraint satisfaction are guaranteed.
+(i) Considering the RNN model class in \cite{la2024regional} and leveraging the results in \cite{ravasio2026recurrent}, we propose a methodology based on linear matrix inequalities (LMIs) to design a pre-stabilising controller that guarantees $\ell_p$-stability of the closed-loop error dynamics and constraint satisfaction within a robustly positive invariant (RPI) set. (ii) Inspired by~\cite{furieri2022neural,furieri2024learning,galimberti2024parametrizations}, we propose an IMC-based performance layer, which enables optimisation of closed-loop performance while preserving stability even under premature stopping.
+However, differently from~\cite{furieri2022neural,furieri2024learning,galimberti2024parametrizations}, we exploit the RNN form of the plant model and the features of the prestabilising controller to guarantee constraint satisfaction at all times. (iii) We characterise the achievable closed-loop responses of the resulting architecture, in which $\ell_p$-stability and constraint satisfaction are guaranteed.